Sisters of St. Francis of Philadelphia: 19th century

-The sisters nursed the sick and poor while supporting themselves by piecework sewing.
-During a smallpox epidemic in 1858, they continued to care for the sick in their patients’ homes or in their convents.
+The Sisters nursed the sick and poor while supporting themselves by piecework sewing.
+During a smallpox epidemic in 1858, they continued to care for the sick in their patients’ homes or in their convent.
 In December 1860, the congregation opened its first hospital, St. Mary's in Philadelphia.
-In 1896, the Motherhouse was located to Glen Riddle, Pennsylvania, and they became familiarly known as "the Glen Riddle Franciscans".
+In 1896, the Motherhouse was moved to Glen Riddle, Pennsylvania, and they became familiarly known as "the Glen Riddle Franciscans".

-St. James' Protectory in Reybold, Delaware was established by Bishop Thomas Albert Andrew Becker of Wilmington in September 1879 as an orphanage for boys.
+St. James' Protectory in Reybold, Delaware, was established by Thomas Albert Andrew Becker, the Bishop of Wilmington, in September 1879 as an orphanage for boys.
 It was run by the Sisters of St. Francis of Philadelphia.
-In 1891 the sisters were called to Boston to staff St. Francis Home in Roxbury; the community remained on staff until 1966.
+In 1891 the Sisters were called to Boston to staff St. Francis Home in Roxbury; The congregation staffed the institution until 1966.

+In October 1890 the Sisters opened St. Joseph Orphanage in Spokane, Washington.
+That same year they also began teaching at St. Peter Claver in Baltimore, Maryland.